gnanabite/colocated-paxos/README.md

 `definitions.lean`, and if we have a protocol on these system states that satisfies the requirements outlined in `requirements.lean`, then the resulting protocol will meet the consensus safety requirements.

+`multipaxos.lean` proves the associated results for multipaxos where the same current ballot is used for all slots.
+The proof is to show that the single-instance paxos requirements are met for each slot, hence each slot is safe.

 It's likely this has already been done, but I haven't found a paper or lecture notes that describes this.
 If you find one, please feel free to link it.